glennmckechnie/weewx-WXgraphic/README.md

 Currently, the full range of icons are not used by this template.
 That appears to be dependent on a true VDS or a clientraw.txt file.
 We do get a day, night graphic though!
 It could possibly work with a weewx-forecast installation?
 But I don't have one configured to try it.

-php is unforgiving with errors.
-Most times it's a blank screen if you fubar something. apache2/error.log can give you a hint.
-Being ultra careful with editing the php file is the safest option, and backups.

-A display_errors line has been added to the start of index.php.
-Uncomment it to get some feedback if you go down the manual php configuration path.

-```
-// ini_set('display_errors',1);
-```

 Within the index.php & config.txt scripts there is an option that offers a 'write_custom' - 'custom' configuration.
 Use that if you really want to go hard at the modifications, and still retain the original banners, avatars etc.

 Any of the images can be replaced with an image of your choosing.
 The WeeWX installation uses the *.png type files by default.

+Replace the image in both the skin directory and on the webserver.
+The skin copy will overwrite the webservers copy when weewx is restarted.
+You must replace both im ages if you want your changes to persist.

 Edits to config.txt.tmpl will propagate to the webserver on each report cycle when those edits will be used by index.php.
 Rinse, repeat.
 (After making backups)

+## PHP ##

+Besides a webserver to run this code on, that webserver needs to be able to interpret php code.
+Apache2, lighttpd, nginx can all do this, but you may need to configure them to do so.
+See step 4 below for more info.

+php can seem to be unforgiving with errors.
+Most times it's a blank screen if you fubar something. apache2/error.log can give you a hint.
+Being ultra careful with editing the php file is the safest option... and backups.

+A display_errors line has been added to the start of index.php.
+Uncomment it to get some feedback if you go down the manual php configuration path.

+```
+// ini_set('display_errors',1);
+```

 ## Install, then configure